By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Golden poop is even brighter than healthier-looking poop, and the inside is, as it says, golden!
 It will have a nice yellow tint and look like a golden nugget!
 Perfect.

-Soft or sticky poo gets stuck to the rabbit’s butt, which attracts the flies to a poopy butt where they lay eggs that hatch out as maggots which may cause serious health conditions in rabbits like Flystrike, also known as ‘myiasis’.
+Soft or sticky poo gets stuck to the rabbit’s butt, which attracts the flies to a poopy butt where they lay eggs that hatch out as maggots which may cause severe health conditions in rabbits like Flystrike, also known as ‘myiasis’.

 Whenever you find your rabbit dirty, gently clean the rabbit’s butt with warm water and dry it.
 If you find maggots on their poopy butt, always consult the vet as soon as possible.